Skip Ribbon Commands

 Gout - Diagnosis

-The definitive test is a joint aspiration, where a needle is inserted into a swollen joint to obtain a sample of the joint fluid, for examination of urate crystals.
+The most definitive test is a joint aspiration, where a needle is inserted in a swollen joint to obtain a sample of the joint fluid, for the examination of uric acid crystals.

 Gout - Treatments

-Ongoing treatment to control gout in the long term aims to lower the blood uric acid level and dissolve the urate crystals.
+Often, a combination of drugs is used to treat the symptoms.
+To control gout in the long-term, other medication may be prescribed.
 Allopurinol, which reduces the production of uric acid, is often used.
-Febuxostat, a newer drug also blocks the production of uric acid.
-Probenecid helps the kidneys to remove uric acid.
-These drugs need to be taken long term in order to control the uric acid level and prevent further acute attacks.
+Such drugs need to be taken for the long term in order to control the uric acid level and prevent further acute attacks.
 Your doctor can advise you on the medication you need.

 Surgery is rarely used to treat gout.
 It is sometimes required when there is a need to remove infected tophi or tophi that interferes with joint movement.
-Tophi tend to recur unless hyperuricaemia (high uric acid in the blood) is treated.
+Tophi tend to recur unless hyperuricaemia (high uric acid in the blood) is corrected.
+In patients with extremely painful joints like the big toe or knee, an injection of steroid directly into the joints may be helpful.

 Gout - Preparing for surgery